yoavst/ida-objc-helper/README.md

     - collapse blocks initializers and detect `__block` variables (use Alt+Shift+S to trigger detection).
     - Use `Ctrl+S` to jump to function by a string constant found in the code
     - Helpful comments near ranged conditions
+    - Try to detect outline functions and mark them as such.

 ## Installation